TheYuriG/blog_lessons/discord_create_channels/README.md

 A small note here: [Discord has a visual limit of around 25 characters for channels on the sidebar](https://discord.com/moderation/208-channel-categories-and-names), but they don't define an actual hard limit for Channel names and expect users to have common sense.
 If you choose to override the 25-character limit in line 15, please ensure there is another limit in place to stop users from creating absurdly long Channel names.
 [Avoid giving them enough rope to hang themselves](https://www.collinsdictionary.com/dictionary/english/give-someone-enough-rope-to-hang-himself-or-herself).

-After saving your file, reloading your bot, and [redeploying your commands](https://discordjs.guide/creating-your-bot/command-deployment.html#command-registration), you now have a command that can quickly create a new Text Channel.
+After saving your file, reloading your bot, and [redeploying your commands](https://discordjs.guide/creating-your-bot/command-deployment.html#command-registration), you now have a command that can quickly create a new [Text Channel](https://discord.js.org/#/docs/discord.js/main/class/TextChannel).
 Neat, huh?
 But we are still creating stray Channels at the top of the Channel list.
 Let's change that now.

 ## Create a Channel that is nested in the parent Category (when there is one)

-More experienced Discord users won't be expecting the newly created Channel to appear on the top of the Channel list, but instead, to be within the same [category](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel) of the Channel they used the command in.
-We will now be tweaking our code to create Channels with that behavior whenever the server has [Categories](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel) set up, but still, be able to create stray Channels if the command was used in a Channel that isn't nested in a [category](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel).
+More experienced Discord users won't be expecting the newly created Channel to appear on the top of the Channel list, but instead, to be within the same [Category](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel) of the Channel they used the command in.
+We will now be tweaking our code to create Channels with that behavior whenever the server has [Categories](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel) set up, but still, be able to create stray Channels if the command was used in a Channel that isn't nested in a [Category](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel).

 ```js
 // ...